Arenga pinnata

 Arenga pinnata (syn.
 Arenga saccharifera) is an economically important feather palm native to tropical Asia, from eastern India east to Malaysia, Indonesia, and the Philippines in the east.
 Common names include sugar palm, areng palm (also aren palm or arengga palm), black sugar palm, and kaong palm, among other names.

 Description

 It is a medium-sized palm, growing to 20 m tall, with the trunk remaining covered by the rough old leaf bases.
 The leaves are 6–12 m long and 1.5 m broad, pinnate, with the pinnae in 1–6 rows, 40–70 cm long and 5 cm broad.
 The fruit is subglobose, 7 cm diameter, green maturing black.

+The palm is remarkable in two ways; first it is fast growing.
+One at the conservatory of the New York Botanic Garden grew to a height of 27 m in 25 years.
+Secondly it has very long pseudo-spines which look dangerous, but are not; possibly an example of Batesian mimicry.

 Ecology

-A. pinnata suffers from the Red Palm Weevil, Rhynchophorus ferrugineus.
-A. pinnata is one of the major hosts for R. ferrugineus in China.
+A. pinnata suffers from the red palm weevil, Rhynchophorus ferrugineus, and is one of its major hosts in China.

 It is not a threatened species, though it is locally rare in some parts of its range.
 It serves as an important part of the diet of several endangered species, including cloud rats of the genus Phloeomys.